pritam-saha-java/inc/README.md

  - Title page picture size should be fixed ()
  - There should be separate screens for mobile and desktop on title page.
  - improve seller panel UI
- - details page : age+ views text size should increased
+ - details page : age+ views text size should be increased
  - social media buttons size and shape should be fixed
  - distance between category page image and title decreased